lanl-aea/waves/docs/tutorial_mesh_convergence_waves.rst

       :emphasize-lines: 3, 9, 12-13

-The highlighted lines above demonstrate the usage of ``--input-file`` and ``--output--file`` command line arguments for the ``single_element_mesh.py`` file.
+The highlighted lines above demonstrate the usage of ``--input-file`` and ``--output--file`` command line arguments for the ``rectangle_mesh.py`` file.
 In previous tutorials, we have accepted the default values for input and output files.
 In this case, however, we must specify that a common input file is used, as we want to re-use the target from the Partition workflow as a source.
-If we would have accepted the default input file name, the ``single_element_mesh.py`` script would try to open a ``single_element_partition.cae`` file in every parameter study build directory.
-The script would fail to do so, because ``single_element_partition.cae`` resides a directory upward in the main build directory.
-We avoid this issue by providing the absolute path to ``single_element_partition.cae`` as the ``--input-file``.
+If we would have accepted the default input file name, the ``rectangle_mesh.py`` script would try to open a ``rectangle_partition.cae`` file in every parameter study build directory.
+The script would fail to do so, because ``rectangle_partition.cae`` resides a directory upward in the main build directory.
+We avoid this issue by providing the absolute path to ``rectangle_partition.cae`` as the ``--input-file``.

 The ``--output-file`` command line argument is specified in this case only for demonstration (the default value would actually work just fine).
 It is important to note that the ``--output-file`` name is **not** given as ``set_name /